 Recently, I had to make a tough decision – to snowmobile or not.
-With acceptable weather in the forecast, we’d trailered almost 750 kilometres that Monday in the expectation of decent snow conditions and good trails during our six-day saddlebag tour.
-But by the time we arrived, the forecast had changed for the (much) worse, with rain and warmer temperatures about to start.
+With acceptable weather in the forecast, we’d trailered almost 750 kilometres that Monday.
+We’d had expectation of decent snow conditions and good trails during our six-day saddlebag tour.
+But by the time we arrived, the forecast had changed for the (much) worse.
+Rain and warmer temperatures on the way.

 Snowmobile or Not – What Was It Like Before?

 My first consideration was what had it been like before the meltdown.
 Had the temperature been consistently cold enough to freeze the ground, ice and trail base properly?
-How much snow was actually on the ground and what condition had it been in?
-What shape had the trails been in just before we arrived and when were they last groomed?
+How much snow was actually on the ground?
+And what condition had it been in?
+What shape had the trails been in just before we arrived?
+When were they last groomed?

-Verdict: In this case, the temperature had been warmer than normal through January, when things are typically freezing solid for the winter.
+Verdict: In this case, the temperature had been warmer than normal through January.
+Typically the month when things are freezing solid for the winter.
 So snow, trail base and ice may be more vulnerable to thaw than normal.
-Also, while the trails had been impeccably groomed just before the past weekend, surfaces would be varying degrees of rough now after a weekend of traffic.
+Also, the trails had been impeccably groomed just before the past weekend.
+But now surfaces would be varying degrees of rough now after a weekend of traffic.

 Snowmobile or Not – What Will Be The Impact Now?

-My next consideration was how the bad weather would actually be impacting the trails we hoped to ride – and any roadsides that might be involved.
-Fortunately, I’d just written an article about trail conditions during a meltdown, so I had a pretty good idea of what we’d be in for if we chose to ride for the next two days.
+My next consideration was how the bad weather would actually be impacting the trails we hoped to ride.
+And also any roadsides that might be involved.
+Fortunately, I’d just written an article about trail conditions during a meltdown.
+So I had a pretty good idea of what we’d be in for if we chose to ride for the next two days.

 Snowmobile or Not – What’s Probably Going To Happen Tomorrow?

-Decision: With the same lousy forecast in effect for the whole region and nowhere else close to go instead, we decided to trailer home.
+Decision: With the same lousy forecast in effect for the whole region, we had nowhere else close to go instead.
+So we decided to trailer home.
 Total of 1,500 kilometres for nothing.
 The only consolation?
 My snow machines got to rest up for their next ride and are rarin’ to go where the snow is!